expo/expo/docs/pages/bare/using-expo-client.md

 ### Use the `.expo.[js/json/ts/tsx]` extension to provide Expo Go specific fallbacks

+> ⚠️ The `.expo` extension will be removed in SDK 41.
+[Learn more about alternatives](https://github.com/expo/fyi/blob/master/expo-extension-migration.md).

 Picture this: you need a beautiful map in your app and Google Maps just won't cut it, so you add '@mapbox/react-native-mapbox-gl'.
 Expo doesn't include this in the SDK, so you can't run any code that imports it in the Expo Go app.
 You can handle this by making `MyMap.js` and `MyMap.expo.js` as follows:

 ```js